MahajanPreksha/Installing-Airflow-Using-Podman/README.md

-# Steps to install Apache Airflow on Windows using Podman Desktop
+# Steps to install Apache Airflow on Windows using Podman Desktop:

+Apache Airflow is an Open Source tool developed to programmatically create, schedule and monitor workflows.
+To install it on a Windows machine, Podman Desktop can be used.

+Podman Desktop is an Open Source innovative desktop tool which makes it easy to create, manage and run containerized applications visually.

+Podman packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code and runtime.
+This will help to quickly deploy and scale applications into any environment.

+Moreover, Podman CLI is used to run commands in the terminal to help initialise and start the virtual machine (VM).

-1. Install Podman Desktop and further, install Podman and Podman CLI extension.
+1. Install Podman Desktop for Windows from here: [https://podman-desktop.io/downloads/windows](https://podman-desktop.io/downloads/windows) and further, install Podman and Podman CLI extension from the pop-up that appears on the application interface.

-2. Go to the [releases](https://github.com/astronomer/astro-cli/releases) page and download the setup file as per the system requirements.
+2. Go to the releases page: [https://github.com/astronomer/astro-cli/releases](https://github.com/astronomer/astro-cli/releases) and download the setup file as per the system architecture.
+    For 64 bits Windows machine, this file should be downloaded: [https://github.com/astronomer/astro-cli/releases/download/v1.33.2/astro_1.33.2_windows_amd64.exe](https://github.com/astronomer/astro-cli/releases/download/v1.33.2/astro_1.33.2_windows_amd64.exe) v1.33.2 version is being used.

-3. Rename the downloaded file as `astro.exe`
+3. Rename the downloaded file as `astro.exe`.

-4. Add the filepath for the directory containing astro.exe as a PATH environment variable.
+4. Add the filepath for the directory containing `astro.exe` as a PATH environment variable.

 5. Restart the machine.

 6. After restarting, open Command Prompt and run the following command:
+    ```bash
-`winget install -e --id Astronomer.Astro`
+    winget install -e --id Astronomer.Astro
+    ```
-> This will upgrade the Astro CLI present in the machine.
+    This will upgrade the Astro CLI present in the machine.

 7. Open VS Code and open a folder in which you need to open a new terminal.

 8. Run the following commands to initialise and start a VM.
+    ```bash

-`podman machine init`
+    podman machine init

-`podman machine start`
+    podman machine start
+    ```

-> Note: WSL2 should be enabled.
+    Note: WSL2 should be enabled.

 9. Run the following command.
+    ```bash

-`podman run --rm -it postgres:12.6 whoami`
+    podman run --rm -it postgres:12.6 whoami
+    ```

 10. Run the following command to change the default container management from Docker to Podman.
+    ```bash

-`astro config set container.binary podman -g`
+    astro config set container.binary podman -g
+    ```

 11. Create a new directory and navigate into it.

 12. Run the following command to create an astro project that contains the set of files necessary to run Airflow, including dedicated folders for DAG files, plugins and dependencies.
+    ```bash

-`astro dev init`
+    astro dev init
+    ```

-13. Run the following command to run Airflow [locally](http://localhost:8080/).
+13. Run the following command to run Airflow locally.
+    ```bash

-`astro dev start`
+    astro dev start
+    ```

-14. Open http://localhost:8080/ and sign in into airflow.
+14. Open `http://localhost:8080/` and sign in to Apache Airflow.

-Default id: admin
+    Default id: `admin`

-Default password: admin
+    Default password: `admin`